undreamai/LLMUnity/README.md

 - Download one of the default models with the `Download Model` button (~GBs).<br>Or load your own .gguf model with the `Load model` button (see [LLM model management](#llm-model-management)).

 Then you can setup each of your characters as follows 🙋‍♀️:
-- Create an empty GameObject for the character.<br>In the GameObject Inspector click `Add Component` and select the LLMCharacter script.
+- Create an empty GameObject for the character.<br>In the GameObject Inspector click `Add Component` and select the LLMAgent script.
 - Define the role of your AI in the `Prompt`.
 You can define the name of the AI (`AI Name`) and the player (`Player Name`).
 - (Optional) Select the LLM constructed above in the `LLM` field if you have more than one LLM GameObjects.